 Cook from scratch whenever you can.
 Making pie crust for potpies and desserts is much cheaper than buying the premixed or premade stuff.
 Cook extras for another night's dinner, some things reheat quite well in the microwave and cuts down the temptation on ordering a pizza.
 Good microwave-safe dishes with compartments are inexpensive and a great investment.
 Fill it with leftover vegetables, meats, etc. and put it in the refrigerator or freezer.
 To reheat it, take the lid off and microwave at 50% power for 5 minutes if refrigerated 10 if it's frozen.
 Remember to stir the food and enjoy!

 Don't drink alot of soda, for one, it makes you thirstier.
 For two, it's alot cheaper to make a powdered drink, or iced tea from scratch for only pennies.
 Another thing is to quit smoking (which I am trying to do).
-I feel much better and am not spending $20 a week for a carton of cigarettes.
+I feel much better and am not spending $50 a week for cigarettes.
 No need to spend money on the gym or fancy exercise equipment, try walking when it's nice out or check out an exercise video tape from the library.
-There's even exercise shows on cable if you have the basic service, just set the VCR to tape it and use it when it's convenient to you.
+There's even exercise shows on cable if you have the basic service, record it and use it when it's convenient to you.

 Christmas and birthdays can get expensive, so I usually make gifts or send in for gifts that companies offer for trying their products.
 The recipients will get gifts that you couldn't get in the stores (I was the envy of many kids when my mom gave me premium gifts that noone else could get and they wanted them too).
 We spent only $100 on the kids for Xmas last year, half of it was for a baby bouncer that sat on the floor, the other half was for some small toys for the kids and family members that we couldn't get mail-ins for.
 Take advantage of after-Christmas sales, wrapping paper and decorations are usually marked down to 50% or less.
 Use it for next year, no need to pay full price if you don't have to.